arkayenro/arkinventory/ChangeHistory.md

  - recipes on vendors are showing item counts for the items they create, not the recipe
  - (dragonflight) currency tokens on the backback no longer have a fixed amount and will keep going until you run out of space, they can get messy
  - Enum.ItemConsumableSubclass is missing the Flask entry and everything after has moved down a value which screws up the category names (have hardcoded a workaround in for the moment)
+ - items with an active cooldown dont allow comparison tooltips to generate

 # to do
  - double check all categories show/hide for the right clients